Tommy Robinson UK rally “draws 3 MILLION”, Trump Launches Investigation of Left - SF633

 What does that look like?

-That looks like I suppose praying for the soul of Charlie Kirk and the widow of Charlie Kirk and the children of Charlie Kirk, praying for Bob Villain and for his followers or fans or however you describe it,
+That looks like, I suppose, praying for the soul of Charlie Kirk and the widow of Charlie Kirk and the children of Charlie Kirk, praying for Bob Villen and for his followers or fans or however you describe it,

-and ensuring ensuring that we are not in spite of our colours, tribe or livery, just participants in polarization that will lead to further hate.
+and ensuring and ensuring that we are not, in spite of our colours, tribe or livery, just participants in polarization that will lead to further hate.

 That we don't allow polar vitriol to determine normal discourse.

-And really that we have to probably acknowledge that that extremism is within us.
+We have to step away from the extremists on both sides and really we have to probably acknowledge that that extremism is within us.

 But that's just what I think.

-If you're watching us on YouTube, we'll be with you for a little bit longer, but then we'll be exclusively available on Rumble.
+If you're watching this on YouTube, we'll be with you for a little bit longer, but then we'll be exclusively available on Rumble.

 Geordie, yes, there will be cake.